Right to Repair Clauses: Your Rights When the Carrier Sends Their Contractor

 Protecting Yourself

 Even if you accept the carrier's contractor, you have every right to monitor the work, demand quality, and raise concerns.
-Keep a detailed log of the work being done, take daily photos, and don't sign off on completed work until you're satisfied it meets professional standards.
+Keep a detailed log of the work being done, take daily photos, and do not sign off on completed work until you are satisfied it meets professional standards.

 If you encounter problems with the carrier's contractor, document everything in writing and notify both the contractor and the insurance company.
-If the issues aren't resolved, consult with a public adjuster or attorney about your options.
+If the issues are not resolved, consult with a Public Adjuster or attorney about your options.